JustSustainabilityDesign/JSD-website/_posts/2025-12-16-jsd-newsletter-2025.md

 %}

 <div align="center">
-  <strong>Not all is work at the JSD.
-In 2025, we also gathered for picnics, hikes and games!</strong><br>
+  Not all is work at the JSD.
+In 2025, we also gathered for picnics, hikes and games!<br>

 </div>
+---